LiDAR-CS Dataset: LiDAR Point Cloud Dataset with Cross-Sensors for 3D Object Detection: Introduction

-Secondly, various LiDAR sensors have been presented recently with different designs and functions with the rapid development of autonomous driving technology, such as Velodyne \cite{link_velodyne}, Pandora \cite{link_hesai} and Livox \cite{link_livox}, For each manufacturer, there are lots of LiDAR sensor types.
+Secondly, there have been many different LiDAR sensor designs and functions due to the rapid development of autonomous driving technology recently, such as Velodyne \cite{link_velodyne}, Pandora \cite{link_hesai} and Livox \cite{link_livox}, For each manufacturer, there are lots of LiDAR sensor types.
 However, the existing LiDAR point cloud benchmarks are trying to enlarge the scenario diversity while the diversity of sensors has been ignored.
-But none of them provide more diverse data with different LiDAR sensors.
+However, none of them provide more diverse data with different LiDAR sensors.
 As shown in \figref{Fig:head_img}, the detectors' performances drop dramatically when the training and the testing are based on different sensors.
 Therefore, a dataset that can enlarge the sensor's diversity will be very helpful for the community.

-Thirdly, domain adaptation is another issue for point cloud perception research.
-Most previous works \cite{wang2020train,yang2021st3d} employed multi datasets for the research of domain adaptation.
-However, one fact is often being ignored that both the scenario domain and sensor domain exist across different datasets.
+Thirdly, domain adaptation is a crucial challenge in point cloud perception research.
+Previous work \cite{wang2020train,yang2021st3d,zhang2023uni3d} employed multiple datasets for the research of domain adaptation.
+However, one fact is often ignored both the scenario domain and sensor domain exist across different datasets.
 The existence of two variables at the same time makes it difficult to evaluate and analyze different domain adaptation approaches.
-In general, it is easy to capture data from different scenarios by using the same sensor, but it seems difficult to collect data with exactly the same scenarios by using the different sensors in real application.
-That is because the background can keep the same while the foregrounds are dynamic all the time.
+In most cases, it is easy to collect data from various situations using a single sensor.
+However, it becomes challenging to obtain data with identical scenarios using different sensors in real-world applications.
+This is because the background may stay constant, while the foregrounds are constantly changing.

 Motivated by the issues mentioned above, a novel LiDAR-CS (LiDAR-Cross-Sensors) dataset has been proposed here which can well address these issues.
 In general, compared with existing benchmarks, LiDAR-CS dataset has the following unique properties.